jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Other types of data require different preprocessing, and other prediction problems exist beyond classification.
 In expanding the search space, care must be taken to ensure that the benefits of new models outweigh the greater difficulty of searching a larger space.
-There are some parameters that scikit-learn exposes that are more implementation details than actual hyperparameters that affect the fit (such as ``algorithm`` and ``leaf_size`` in the KNN model).
+There are some parameters that Scikit-Learn exposes that are more implementation details than actual hyperparameters that affect the fit (such as ``algorithm`` and ``leaf_size`` in the KNN model).
 Care should be taken to identify these parameters in each model and they may need to be treated differently during exploration.

-It is possible for a user to add their own classifier to the search space as long as it fits the scikit-learn interface.
+It is possible for a user to add their own classifier to the search space as long as it fits the Scikit-Learn interface.
 This currently requires some understanding of how Hyperopt-Sklearn's code is structured and it would be nice to improve the support for this so minimal effort is required by the user.
 The user may also specify alternate scoring methods besides just accuracy and F-measure, as there can be cases where these are not best suited to the particular problem.